OLD AMERICAN TV CARTOONS

-Have a gander at a selection of some of the best, old 70s cartoons and relive your childhood!
-These were shown not only on U.S. TV, but also here in the British Isles, too.
+Take a gander at a selection of some of the best, old 70s cartoons and relive your childhood, These animations were shown not only on U.S. TV, but also here in the British Isles, too.
 There are some here from the 1950s and 60s, but the repeats were still being aired well into the 70s and 80s, of course.

 I'd almost forgotten about this old cartoon, until I stumbled across it on Youtube.